 Byzantine churches

-The beautiful churches give the history of the Mani peninsula a Byzantine and post-Byzantine character due to the characteristic architecture of the cross-domed churches and arouse the curiosity of visitors due to their construction on steep slopes.
+The beautiful churches give the history of the Mani peninsula a Byzantine and post-Byzantine flavor due to the characteristic architecture of the cross-domed churches and arouse the curiosity of visitors due to their construction on steep slopes.

 Text excerpts: from inlaconia.gr